christianThardy/christianThardy.github.io/amplification-suppression.md

 - Negative eigenvalues in the Hessian, which operate at the meta-level of optimization, representing directions in parameter space where the loss landscape curves downward.
 These are conceptually distinct from OV eigenvalues but may influence how suppression mechanisms develop during training.

-Exluding (1), I think these mechanisms likely interact, but my empirical findings primarily concern (2) and (3), with connections to (4) remaining speculative and requiring further research.
+Excluding (1), I think these mechanisms likely interact, but my empirical findings primarily concern (2) and (3), with connections to (4) remaining speculative and requiring further research.

 Expanding on my <a href="https://xtian.ai/tom-interpretability#copy-supressions-role" title="ToM in LLMs" rel="nofollow">investigation of suppression</a> of mechanistically studying ToM, analysis of the negative diagonals in OV circuits of key attention heads performing the task across 10 models of parameter counts ranging from 1.3B to 70B revealed sparse sets of attention heads (~16% on average) that maintain the counterfactual narrative states required to make the correct predictions, with roughly 3% of these heads actively suppressing world knowledge when necessary.